tdube2014/Discharge/README.md

 ## **Introduction** <a name="introduction"></a>
-This repository describes data collection (formats, storage,and QAQC), methods and Study locations for the environmental data Discharge/Flow
+This repository describes data collection (format, storage,and QAQC), methods and Study locations for the environmental data, Discharge/Flow

 ## **Stream Locations** <a name="paragraph1"></a>